The Future of Vehicles

 Phase I: Understanding the Future

-Using workshops and interviews, we gauged millennial values and cross referenced these findings against broader data to form an in-depth understanding of how the young community views ownership of automobiles.
+After piecing together an understanding using secondary research and stakeholder mapping, we used workshops and interviews to guage millennial values and cross referenced these findings against broader data to form an in-depth understanding of how the young community views ownership of automobiles.
 It quickly became clear that autonomous driving technology would be a catalyst, accelerating the rate of development in the industry and therefore making adaptability an integral part of any car design and manufacture practice.

-Research methods included asking participants to draw their own ideal cars of the future, pictured above.
+Research methods included asking participants to draw their own ideal cars of the future.
 Here, we gained a key insight: people want their ideal vehicles to be highly personalized to reflect individual taste.

 Phase II: Finding FCA's Place